jbtobar/jbtobar.github.io/README.md

 ### Past Work

 * Developed smart contracts and blockchain infrastructure for Jury.Online from July-October 2018.
-* Mosvkant - Developed Options trading platform with blockchain-as-a-backend
+* Moskvant - Developed Options trading platform with blockchain-as-a-backend